romeerez/orchid-orm/docs/src/guide/columns-validation-methods.md

   });
 ```

-The schema of table is memoized when calling `schema()`, so calling it multiple times doesn't have a performance penalty.
+The schema of table is memoized when calling the schema function, so calling it multiple times doesn't have a performance penalty.

+`inputSchema()` and similar are building `zod` schema on the first call and remembers it for next calls.

 ## errors

-`errors` allows to specify two following validation messages:
+`errors` allows to set validation messages for `required` and `invalidType` errors:

 ```ts
 class SomeTable extends BaseTable {